Gainesville Probate Attorney

-We handle probate locally here in the Gainesville and Alachua County area and Statewide!
+We file probate cases locally here in the Gainesville and Alachua County area and Statewide!

-Probate is sometimes a misunderstood area of law.
+Probate is an often misunderstood area of law.

-The general purpose of probate is to distribute a person’s assets after they die, according to their wishes if directed by a will or as prescribed by the Florida statutes.
+The primary purpose of probate is to distribute a person’s assets after they die, according to their wishes if directed by a will or as prescribed by the Florida statutes.

 No Will?With or without a Will, an estate may need to go through probate court.

 If you die without a will, your estate is “intestate”.
 If you have a will, your estate is “testate”.
 In both situations, if there are assets still in the name of the deceased, the estate must be probated.

 In Florida, if your estate is valued at $75,000 or less, a summary administration is appropriate.
 Otherwise, a formal administration is appropriate.

 A personal representative or a petitioner who has standing to “probate” an estate, must be represented by a licensed Florida attorney in 99% of all cases.